PsyTeachR/ads-v1/docs/05-joins.md

 ## Intended Learning Outcomes {#ilo-joins}

-* Be able to match related data from multiple tables
+* Be able to match related data across multiple tables
+* Be able to combine data from multiple files

 ```r